Jaedyn Shaw: San Diego Wave

-In July 2022, Shaw signed for NSWL club San Diego Wave after she was permitted to enter the NWSL through a discovery process which allowed for an amendment of the leagues age restrictions.
+In July 2022, Shaw signed for National Women's Soccer League (NWSL) club San Diego Wave FC after she was permitted to enter the NWSL through a discovery process which allowed for an amendment of the leagues age restrictions.

-Thirteen days after signing with the club, on July 30, Shaw started the Waves' NSWL match against Chicago Red Stars.
-She became the second-youngest player to compete in NWSL at the age of 17 years, eight months.
+Thirteen days after signing with the club, on July 30, Shaw started the Wave's NWSL match against Chicago Red Stars.
+She was the second-youngest player to compete in NWSL at the time at the age of 17 years, eight months.
 After scoring the game winner for her team in the 27th minute, she became the youngest NWSL player to score in their debut.
-Shaw went on to score goals against Washington Spirit, Angel City in September bringing her tally to three goals in three matches.
+Shaw went on to score goals against the Washington Spirit and Angel City in September, bringing her tally to three goals in three matches.
 She became the second player in NWSL history to score in each of their first three league appearances.

-Born in 2004, Shaw is one of four NWSL players to be born in the 21st century.
-She finished off her first season with 3 goals in 7 matches.
+Shaw finished off her first season with 3 goals in 7 matches.

+In August 2023, Shaw signed a multi-year contract with the Wave through the 2026 season.
+During the 2023 season, Shaw scored the most goals as a teenager in NWSL history and helped the Wave win its first-ever NWSL Shield.

+North Carolina Courage

+The North Carolina Courage announced on January 14, 2025, that they had acquired Shaw in a trade by sending San Diego $300,000 in allocation money, $150,000 in intraleague transfer fees, and an international spot in the 2025 and 2026 seasons, along with further possible allocation money and transfer fees.

+Gotham FC

+Gotham FC announced on September 11, 2025, that they had acquired Shaw in a trade by sending the North Carolina Courage a league-record $1.25m in intraleague transfer fees.